MechMindRobotics/mecheye_python_samples/README.md

 - The category **Basic** contains samples that are related to basic connecting and capturing.
 - The category **Advanced** contains samples that use advanced capturing tricks.
 - The category **Util** contains samples that get and print information and set parameters.
-- The category **Laser** contains samples that can only be used on laser cameras.
+- The category **Laser** contains samples that can only be used on Mech-Eye Laser cameras.

 The samples marked with `(Open3D)` require [open3d](https://pypi.org/project/open3d/) to be installed via pip.
 The samples marked with `(OpenCV)` require [opencv-python](https://pypi.org/project/opencv-python/) and [opencv-contrib-python](https://pypi.org/project/opencv-contrib-python/) to be installed via pip.